Making the Call for Closure/Delay of School

 1. Our closure/delay information is posted into the Flash News system.
 The notice is sent to all media (television, radio, newspapers) where it can be viewed immediately on the Flash Alert web site and on all major tv channels’ web sites under School Closures.

-2. The closure or delay information is then posted to the district web sites and all schools web page.
+2. The closure or delay information is then posted to the district website.
 This message is posted within minutes of the decision to close/delay.

 3. Email notifications are automatically sent from the Flash Alert system as soon as the closure/delay has been posted.
 These are sent/received within moments of the initial posting.
 You can sign up to receive these notifications from the link posted above.

 4. Television stations will broadcast school closures/delays, usually as a ‘crawl’ at the bottom of the tv screen.
 These are picked up from the earlier notification and entered into their system manually so it may take at least 15 minutes and sometimes much longer.
 We have experienced a few problems with this service in the past, so check multiple stations if you don’t see Canby listed at a time when it seems obvious that closure might be announced.
 Don’t rely on one source.

 5. Area radio stations will announce closures.
 Several radio stations also broadcast the closures in Spanish.

 6. Superintendent Goodall will send out direct email messages to our parent and staff email lists.

 The need to close may become apparent the evening before.
 When possible, Superintendent Goodall will announce the closure/delay the previous evening so that parents have an opportunity to make arrangements for childcare, etc. Otherwise, when morning road conditions are treacherous, the Superintendent makes the decision by 6:00 a.m. to close or delay the start of school.